Arriving Late to Class or Leaving Early

 May require additional travel time.
 May arrive a few minutes late/leave a few minutes early without penalty.

 This accommodation is for students with disabilities who experience class attendance as a barrier in their classes due to the impact of their disability.
-The accommodation of disability related absences is provided when the student has an appropriate disability-related reason for not being able to meet the class attendance policy.
+The accommodation of health related absences is provided when the student has an appropriate health-related reason for not being able to meet the class attendance policy.

 Use of an assistive listening system such as an FM system.
 Instructors will need to wear a transmitter with a microphone and the student will be wearing a receiver which amplifies the instructor’s voice.